iAmRoland/Sublime-Squirrel/README.md

 * Add highlight for most Squirrel functions (regexp(), lstrip(), format(), time(), .tointeger(), .tostring(), .len() and many, many more)
 * Add highlight for specifiers (%s, %i etc.)
 * Create folder structure
-* Add snippets
+* Add couple snippets
+* Add couple completions

 ## Note
 Editing and messing around with these files is not in my area of expertise.
 I really wanted better support for the Squirrel highlighting in Sublime so I took a stab at it.
-It's not perfect and many sections can probably be improved upon, but it works so i'm happy with it for now.
+It's not perfect and many sections can probably be improved upon but it works, so i'm happy with it for now.

 Feel free to improve where needed and share!